eonu/feud/README.md

 One source of motivation for creating Feud is that at the time of creation, Pydantic was not yet supported as a type system for Typer.
-It is worth noting that Pydantic as an optional dependency is on Typer's [tentative roadmap](https://github.com/tiangolo/typer/issues/678), so it will with no doubt be interesting to see how the implementation compares to Feud!
+It is worth noting that Pydantic as an optional dependency is on Typer's [tentative roadmap](https://github.com/tiangolo/typer/issues/678), so it will be interesting to see how the implementation compares to Feud!

 Typer is a more complete library for building CLIs overall, but currently lacks support for more complex types such as those offered by Pydantic.